A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Conclusion

 \section{Conclusion}

-In this work, we make a comprehensive survey about deep graph clustering.
-Firstly, we introduce the detailed definition and applications of deep graph clustering.
-Besides, this paper summarizes the important baselines and the taxonomy of deep graph clustering methods based on four criteria.
-Moreover, we summarize and analyze the challenges, and also provide some potential technical solutions for researchers.
-Besides, the collection of papers, codes, and datasets of the survey methods is shared on the GitHub platform.
-We hope this work will be a quick guide for the researchers and motivate them to solve important problems in the deep graph clustering domain.
+In this work, we make a comprehensive survey about deep graph clustering to help researchers review, summarize, and plan for the future.
+Concretely, we first demonstrate the general pipeline of deep graph clustering and give a formal definition.
+Besides, we introduce the critical development and evaluation of deep graph clustering.
+Secondly, a structured taxonomy is provided from four perspectives, including graph type, network architecture, learning paradigm, and clustering method.
+Moreover, through extensive experiments, we analyze and summarize the challenges in this domain, such as the problems of graph data quality, stability, scalability, discriminative capability, and unknown cluster number.
+Also, the potential technical solutions are carefully discussed.
+Thirdly, we introduce the applications of deep graph clustering in six domains, including social network analysis, recommendation systems, computer vision, natural language processing, bioinformatics, and medical science.
+More importantly, we contribute two open resources on the GitHub platform.
+Among them, Awesome Deep Graph Clustering is a comprehensive collection of deep graph clustering, including papers, codes, and datasets.
+Besides, A-Unified-Framework-for-Deep-Attribute-Graph-Clustering is a unified framework of deep graph clustering.
+We hope this work becomes a quick guide for the researchers and motivates them to solve significant problems in deep graph clustering.